Tuesday, July 1, 2025

 Chapter Two: The Vendetta Begins

-It began because Harvey does not resist the temptation of young, fresh, delinquent school girls, the promiscuous ones are extraordinary in two ways.
+It began because Harney does not resist the temptation of young, fresh, delinquent school girls, the promiscuous ones are extraordinary in two ways.
 Irresistible to his rock hard libido stick, and incredibly fecund sources of huge bonus income, legitimately derived from the most illegitimate of resources.
-Baby making.
+Baby making, out of wedlock, with unnamed fathers.

-Harvey encounters these opportunities in a steady stream.
-He is in the perfect position to dip into it at his convenience, on demand sexual intercourse with a non stop flow of young, willing or compliant pussy.
+Harney encounters legal opportunities in a steady stream.
+He is in the perfect position to dip into lawlessness at his convenience, and engage on demand sexual intercourse with a non stop flow of young, willing or compliant pussy.
 He is a warden, court appointed guardian, of the court of family justice, and he specializes in rounding up runaways.
 Here in the middle of the sexual revolution on a waves of a baby boom, he was in the business of containing errant pussy, by law, and leading it to the Pineview Home for Unwed Mothers, and business was fucking booming, because there's no such thing as containing errant pussy.

-fetching ones he encountered in a previous spring had been an extended probation leading to recurring sexual frenzy for the past year of her incarceration.
+One of those fetching ones he encountered in a previous spring had been an extended probation leading to recurring sexual frenzy for the past year of her incarceration.
 Until she shoved her stupid, self-centered and self-indulgent little brother into the picture.
 And this little prick figured he was some kind of gift to humanity.
-He also believed himself entitled to free legal advice from Harvey.
+He also believed himself entitled to free legal advice from Harney.
 This was Dale's most objectionable trait.
 Attempting to out criminal the chief criminal, wickedly obnoxious fucking kid.

-Harvey listens to Boss Bob give his report.
-Boss Bob goes into details of a frightful event, but it wasn't the trauma Harvey was expecting.
+Harney listens to Boss Bob give his report.
+Boss Bob goes into details of a frightful event, but it wasn't the trauma Harney was expecting.
 Boss Bob gives the details received from his operative.
 Boss Bob often repeats things twice.
 If you don't have it by then, you aren't getting it from Boss Bob.

-Harvey's target had competed for a couple of city championships in hockey, his dad bragged about the kid's scoring prowess.
+Harney's target had competed for a couple of city championships in hockey, his dad bragged about the kid's scoring prowess.
 "I told you he is competitive."
-Harvey knew hockey players who did the scoring didn't do the fighting, so this was unexpected news about a surprise attack.
+Harney knew hockey players who did the scoring didn't do the fighting, so this was unexpected news about a surprise attack.

 The operative picked the kid up on the outskirts of the town of Vernon.
 The kid told the operative he was going to Salmon Arm.
 "It was evening, and a warm August night.
 The kid said he wouldn't get in the truck unless my guy was going non stop to Salmon Arm.
 My guy reassured him this was the plan.
 And away they went."